-I'm not alone in my love of hot and hearty fare on cold winter evenings.
-As the weather cools, the average American kitchen churns out a veritable bounty of food, and most of it – from soups, to casseroles, to holiday feasts – is of the slow-cooking variety.
+Hot and hearty fare on cold winter evenings is a staple in many homes.
+In the cold winter months, the average American kitchen churns out a veritable bounty of food, and most of it – from soups, to casseroles, to holiday feasts – is of the slow-cooking variety.
 While all these hearty favorites are a comforting part of colder weather, the energy required to cook them represents a small but significant part of our monthly energy bill.
-The U.S. Department of Energy estimates that cooking alone accounts for 4.5% of total home energy use, and this figure doesn't include the energy costs associated with refrigeration, hot water heating, and dishwashing.
+The U.S. Department of Energy estimates that cooking alone generally accounts for 4 to 5% of total home energy use, and this figure doesn't include the energy costs associated with refrigeration, hot water heating, and dishwashing.
 Added together, these costs mean that as much as 15% of the energy in the average American home is used in the kitchen.

 - Don't peek!
 When using the oven, it's tempting to frequently open the door to check on a dish's progress.
 But because the hot air that is contained in the oven is an important part of the appliance's cooking process, frequent peeking is self-defeating.
 Every time the oven door is opened, the temperature inside is reduced by as much as 25 degrees, forcing it to work even harder (and use more energy) to get back to the proper cooking temperature.
 If you need to check on a dish, use the oven window instead.

 - Don't neglect your crock pot.
-Or your microwave, toaster oven, or warming plate.
+Or your microwave, toaster oven, air fryer, or warming plate.
 Most of us have a veritable smorgasbord of small kitchen cooking appliances that we rarely use.
-Putting them to work more often instead of the oven or stovetop can mean significant energy savings.
+Putting them to work more often for smaller meals instead of the oven or stovetop can mean significant energy savings.
 For example, the average toaster oven can use up to half the energy of the average electric stove over the same cooking time.
-Information to help you estimate how much energy your own appliances use is available on EERE's Consumers Guide to Energy Efficiency and Renewable Energy Web site.

 - Make contact.
-We've all got one in our kitchen—those warped and rounded pans that wobble when you set them on the stovetop.
-If you have a gas range, you can cook with warped pans to your heart's content; those of us with electric ranges aren't so lucky.
-Electric stovetops can only transmit heat to pans they are in direct contact with; the less contact your pan has with the burner, the more energy the stovetop will have to expend to heat the pan (and its contents).
-If cooking with your warped pan is taking longer than it should, it may be time for a flat-bottomed update.
+Warped and rounded pans that wobble when you set them on the stovetop will not work with electric stovetops.
+While they do work on gas stovetops, electric stovetops can only transmit heat to pans they are in direct contact with; the less contact your pan has with the burner, the more energy the stovetop will have to expend to heat the pan and its contents.